jod35/fastapi-beyond-CRUD/docs/chapter5.md

 2. Creating a subclass called `Settings`, inheriting from `BaseSettings`.
 3. Defining an attribute named `DATABASE_URL` with a type annotation of `str`.
 4. Setting a default value of `"sqlite:///db.sqlite3"` for `DATABASE_URL`.
+5. To modify our configuration to read from the `.env` file, we modified the `model_config` attribute of the `Settings` class which is one to help us with modifying the configuration of any pydantic model class.
+This is set to an instance of the `SettingsConfigDict` class which enables us to read the configuration from the `.env` file.
+This is by simply setting the `env_file` argument to the name of the `.env` file.

 This configuration allows us to read the `DATABASE_URL` from the environment variables.
 If it's not provided, it falls back to the default value, `"sqlite:///db.sqlite3"`.